 How do I see what courses are being offered?
 Course descriptions are generally posted on the department websites shortly before preregistration opens.
 You can also view course offerings via SeaNet.
-Once you're logged in, select "Student Services & Financial Aid."
-From there, click "Registration," and then "Look-up Classes to Add."
-Choose the term; select "creative writing" in the subject list and "graduate" in course level, then click "class search" at the bottom of the page.
-(You can ignore all other options, such as "credit range.")
+Click "search for courses" and choose the term; select "creative writing" in the subject list and "graduate" in course level, then click "class search" at the bottom of the page.
+(You can ignore all other options.)
 To see another department's course offerings, repeat the process by selecting another subject (English, for example) from the list.

 How do I register for the visiting writers' courses?
 These courses are by permission only, meaning you will not be able to automatically get in on SeaNet.
 Instead, you will be alerted via email on the crwmfa listserv to sign up on a sheet in the main office.
 If you are on the class list, department administrator Megan Hubbard will set the SeaNet system to allow you to add the class.
 If a wait-list is necessary, that will be managed by the MFA Coordinator, who will contact you if a space opens up.
 Priority for visiting writers' workshops is given to students in the genre, and those who are graduating.
 However, there is always last-minute shuffling, so there is a decent chance that waitlisted students will get into these workshops.

 What does the CRW 525 Special Topics course count as?